 Meet your personal driver at the airport or the train station and travel to a reserved hotel in Warsaw.
-Rest of the day on your private disposal.
-We recommended the following activities: viewing terrace on the 31st Floor of the Palace of Culture and Science, museums: Warsaw Uprising, Fryderyk Chopin or the Museum of the History of Polish Jews or visit in Praga district.
+Rest of the day at your private disposal.
+We recommended the following activities: viewing the terrace on the 31st Floor of the Palace of Culture and Science, museums: Warsaw Uprising, Fryderyk Chopin, the Museum of the History of Polish Jews or visit the Praga district.

 Afternoon & evening: